bwoodbury3/looper/README.md

 * **Transformer**: A block that has both inputs and outputs and applies some sort of transformation in the middle.
 Transformers hail from the planet Cybertron, created by the ancient god Primus.

 Available blocks:
-* [AudioSource](https://github.com/bwoodbury3/looper/blob/main/src/audio/audio.rs): Audio input from the computer.
+* [AudioSource](https://github.com/bwoodbury3/looper/blob/main/src/audio/audio.rs): External audio input (an amplifier or a USB microphone).
-* [AudioSink](https://github.com/bwoodbury3/looper/blob/main/src/audio/audio.rs): Audio output to the computer.
+* [AudioSink](https://github.com/bwoodbury3/looper/blob/main/src/audio/audio.rs): Audio output from the program (a speaker or a file).
 * [VirtualInstrument](https://github.com/bwoodbury3/looper/blob/main/src/virtual/instrument.rs): Virtual instrument that you play with your computer keyboard.
 * [Metronome](https://github.com/bwoodbury3/looper/blob/main/src/virtual/metronme.rs): Ticking sound to keep time.
 * [Looper](https://github.com/bwoodbury3/looper/blob/main/src/transform/looper.rs): Loops an input stream over a series of outputs.